mikkohyy/city-bike-app/things_to_be_fixed.md

 - The types are duplicated.
 This was because I used Create react app to create the client and apps created with it are quite strict on not importing anything outside the src-folder.

 - Search from the database works in the principle of "starts with". other ways to find matches could be good.

+- Backend should check parameters, that is, if a query string with orderby (or with search), language should also be defined in the request